bediger4000/tanton1/README.md

 Even this makes sense given that a white ball gets added to the bag after every choice of a white ball: the probability of winning or losing goes down with every non-win-or-loss choice of a white ball.
+And despite the 3339 choice game, large numbers of trials reveal that on average, games only take a little more than 2 choices.

 This is a very typical distribution of the count of choices it takes to get to a win or a loss.